Tornado outbreak of April 15–16, 1998: Lawrence County, Tennessee

 No fatalities were reported with this F5 wedge tornado as it touched down just inside Wayne County and traveled through sparsely populated areas of Lawrence County, west and northwest of Lawrenceburg.
 There were 21 injuries, however.
 It did not significantly affect any towns along its 19.3 mi path.

 However, many large and well-built homes with anchor bolts were completely leveled with some swept clean from their foundations, and vehicles were thrown hundreds of yards.
 One truck was rumored to have been taken about 20 mi, though this was never confirmed.
 A 200-foot section of grass was scoured away at a pasture, leaving only bare soil behind.
 Clumps of dirt were pulled up as well.
 Many trees and power lines were downed as well as 75 utility poles.
 Some of the trees were completely debarked, and several livestock were killed as well.

 It is the most recent Tennessee F5/EF5 and only official one as the March 11, 1923 Pinson tornado took place before the introduction of the Fujita scale and before records were officially kept.

 This tornado originally extended from Hardin County southeast of Savannah through Wayne, Lawrence, Giles, and Maury counties as one long-track F5.
 A 2013 reanalysis determined there were three separate tornadoes with distinct path breaks.
 The first tornado was rated high-end F4 in Hardin and Wayne counties.
 The second was the F5 tornado in Lawrence County, and the third, another rated F4, tracked from northern Lawrence through Giles and Maury counties.
 Due to the media coverage surrounding the Nashville tornado, this tornado has been referred to as "The Forgotten F5".

+Other tornadoes

 South Central Kentucky

 South Central Kentucky also received severe weather from this outbreak.
 The most notable of the storms that occurred in South Central Kentucky that day was a particularly strong supercell storm that dumped baseball-sized hail on central Warren County including the Bowling Green central business district and Western Kentucky University causing massive amounts of damage to cars as well as structures.
 The storm also caused flash flooding in the area of WKU's main campus.
 The damage from the hail was so great that it seemed to overshadow the F3 tornado event happening in the southern part of the county, which was more rural.
 The tornado then moved into Barren County actually crossing a bend in the northern portion of Barren River Lake near the small town of Lucas.
 The tornado then would pass just south of downtown Glasgow and cross the Cumberland Parkway just west of the Barren/Metcalfe county line.
 It would then dissipate right at that county line.
-An F2 was later spawned by this supercell in Metcalfe County, crossing the Cumberland Parkway in the western part of the county and passing just to the south of the county seat, Edmonton.
+An F2 tornado was later spawned by this supercell in Metcalfe County, crossing the Cumberland Parkway in the western part of the county and passing just to the south of the county seat, Edmonton.